xValentim/adk-grun-health/README.md

 ### Example 1: Connect your LLM Client to MCP and call the Parallel Analyzer Agent

-In this example, lets use github copilot to call the parallel analysis tool via MCP.
-In first step, use your MCP URL in VS Code to connect to MCP server and get the tools (Click [here](https://code.visualstudio.com/docs/copilot/customization/mcp-servers) for more details).
+In this example, we’ll use GitHub Copilot to call the Parallel Analysis Tool via MCP.
+To get started, simply connect your MCP server to VS Code by adding your server URL in Copilot’s Custom MCP Servers settings.
+Once connected, Copilot will automatically detect and list the available tools from your MCP instance, allowing you to invoke the Parallel Analysis Tool directly from your editor.
+For detailed setup instructions, see the official VS Code documentation [here](https://code.visualstudio.com/docs/copilot/customization/mcp-servers).

 After connecting, you can just send a query like:
 ```txt